 Children Birth-12 months with a Parent or Caregiver

+Introducing Central Tots first drop-in class with no registration required!
 Baby Book Club is an engaging story hour led by warm and experienced early childhood educators who teach in Central Synagogue’s Nursery School.
-Every session will include stories, songs and play time for children and an opportunity for the adults to “ask the experts” questions in a relaxed and supportive setting.
-Shabbat and Jewish holidays are incorporated into the curriculum.
+Each session includes stories, songs and play time for children and an opportunity for the adults to “ask the experts” questions in a relaxed and supportive setting.

 Children 12-18 months with a Parent or Caregiver